Most forms of TIFF and GeoTIFF files are supported by GDAL for reading, and somewhat less varieties can be written.

 As well, one bit files, and some other unusual formulations of GeoTIFF file, such as YCbCr color model files, are automatically translated into RGBA (red, green, blue, alpha) form, and treated as four eight bit bands.

 Most GeoTIFF projections should be supported, with the caveat that in order to translate uncommon Projected, and Geographic coordinate systems into OGC WKT it is necessary to have the EPSG .csv files available.
-They must be found at the location pointed to by the GEOTIFF_CSV environment variable.
+They must be found at the location pointed to by the GDAL_DATA or GEOTIFF_CSV environment variable.

 Georeferencing from GeoTIFF is supported in the form of one tiepoint and pixel size, a transformation matrix, or a list of GCPs.